 ‘We need to expand our definition of assessment to one that is a more integrated learning and assessment experience that combines frequent planned low and high stakes assessments that not only evaluate competency but guide learning.’ – Liberty Munson

-Our final community story was presented by Romana Moss from the Wine and Spirit Education Trust (WSET) who gave an insight into how the organisation’s plans to roll out computer-based testing were disrupted by COVID-19, but led to a rapid implementation of remote invigilation.
+Our final community story was presented by Romana Moss from the Wine and Spirit Education Trust (WSET) who gave an insight into how the organization’s plans to roll out computer-based testing were disrupted by COVID-19, but led to a rapid implementation of remote invigilation.

 Romana took the community through WSET’s process for paper exam delivery highlighting the need to move to CBT, before outlining the plan to pilot and go live with their first on-screen qualifications to establish a best practice.

-With plans to continue pilots disrupted by lockdown, Romana highlighted how the organisation went through a forced change of introducing remote invigilation in a short timeframe, before taking us through how that process works for WSET, and the variables that needed to be considered to give their APPs and candidates the correct support.
+With plans to continue pilots disrupted by lockdown, Romana highlighted how the organization went through a forced change of introducing remote invigilation in a short timeframe, before taking us through how that process works for WSET, and the variables that needed to be considered to give their APPs and candidates the correct support.

 Romana finished by sharing WSET’s key learnings from the implementation of remote invigilation, including the importance of robust communications.